Atlantic General Hospital / Health System

 - All associates (employees), medical staff, contract staff, and other hospital personnel.

-All these entities, sites, and locations follow the terms of this notice.
-In addition, these entities, sites, and locations may share medical information with each other for treatment, payment, or health care operations as described in this notice.
+All these entities and people follow the terms of this notice.
+In addition, these entities and people may share medical information with each other for treatment, payment, or health care operations as described in this notice.

 2. OUR PLEDGE REGARDING MEDICAL INFORMATION

-This notice will tell you about the ways in which AGH/AGHS may use and disclose medical information about you.
-It also describes your rights and certain obligations we have regarding the use and disclosure of medical information.
+This notice will tell you about the ways in which AGH/AGHS may use and disclose your medical information.
+It also describes your rights and our obligations have regarding the use and disclosure of medical information.

 We are required by law to: